stjordanis/terra-docs-old/docs/dev-spec-governance.md

 title: Governance
 ---

 > Terra's Governance module inherits from Cosmos SDK's [`gov`](https://github.com/cosmos/cosmos-sdk/tree/v0.37.4/docs/spec/governance) module.
+This document is a stub, and covers mainly important Terra-specific notes about how it is used.
 {note}

 The Budget module governs how a portion of Terra seigniorage can be deployed via a distributed governance of Terra validators to drive Terra's adoption.